 Rob Blair didn’t start out in workplace strategy and management.
 After completing his A-levels, Rob headed off to University.
 Only to quickly find out it wasn’t for him.
 Looking inward, he recognized his skills in creating human connections and fell into the hospitality trade.
 He ended up working in luxury-level hotel management for 9 years, taking him across the globe.
 Eventually, he found himself reevaluating his path.
 He began looking for an industry where his skills would be valuable.

 Rob took a job in office management, where he eventually progressed to real estate.
-This lead him to where he is now: Senior Workplace Manager of EMEA at Sprinklr.
-Sprinklr is an international enterprise SaaS platform, with a goal of improving companies customer relations.
+This led him to where he is now: Senior Workplace Manager of EMEA at Sprinklr.
+Sprinklr is an international enterprise SaaS platform, with the goal of improving companies’ customer relations.
 The company is in high-growth mode and currently works with some of the top 10 brands in the world.
 With about 2.5k employees, Rob and his team have to be strategic in their plans for the office.

 Listen to the following clips to learn more about Rob and his methods.

 “At the end of the day, Spinklr is a huge tech company.
 And, although we don’t have the same budgets as Google or Facebook, they are our competition in the fight for talent.” – Rob Blair

 The job market is hot right now, and companies are taking notice.
 Since the pandemic, employees and skilled workers have found themselves with more flexibility to choose how they want to work.
 Many companies are preparing for returning to the physical office space.
 In doing so, they will have to come to terms with what their employees actually want to do.
 Or may find themselves in hot water.

 Positioning workplace experience as a unique advantage for a scalable workforce